-If you have questions about joining the virtual queue for Star Wars: Rise of the Resistance or catching sight of your favorite Toy Story pals, you've hopped to the right spot!
+If you have questions about Star Wars: Rise of the Resistance or catching sight of your favorite Toy Story pals, you've hopped to the right spot!
 We're here to help if you plan to visit Hollywood Studios during this time.
-This post will walk you through our recent visit to Disney's Hollywood Studios, but keep in mind that things can change at any time!

 Getting into Disney's Hollywood Studios

-Cars park with an empty space between each side, and the parking trams were not available.
-We also noticed that the Disney Skyliner was up and running by 9 a.m. from Disney's Caribbean Beach station, which is a great option for anyone staying at the resorts along the Skyliner route.
-When we recently stayed at Disney's Grand Floridian, the buses started running by 8:50 a.m. (typically, bus service is supposed to start an hour before park open).
-We arrived at the bus stop at 8:42 a.m. and caught the second bus at 9 a.m.
-Know that buses can only take five to six groups at a time due to social distancing — there were already eight groups in front of us, so that's why we had to take the second bus!
+The parking lot opens about an hour before the park is scheduled to open; parking trams are not currently available.
+The Disney Skyliner is usually up and running an hour before the park's official opening time from Disney's Caribbean Beach station, which is a great option for anyone staying at the resorts along the Skyliner route.
+When we stayed at Disney's Grand Floridian Resort, the buses started running by 8:50 a.m. for a 10 a.m. opening (typically, bus service is supposed to start an hour before park open).

-The temperature screening, security check and park entrance's touch points were a breeze, and we passed through with minimal waits.
-Security is now using the new touchless detectors (same as the ones at Disney's Animal Kingdom), and there are no finger scans at the touch points to minimize contact.
+Security check and the park entrance's touchpoints were a breeze, and we passed through with minimal waits.
+Security is now using touchless detectors that you simply walk through.
+Note that finger scans at the touchpoints have returned.